linzhiqiu/t2v_metrics/camerabench/README.md

 2. **Keep the evaluation scripts (Script 2) unchanged** - they work with any method
 3. **Ensure your output includes**:
    - All required fields for each sample (`sample_id`, `error`, etc.)
-   - Correct data types (scores as floats, captions as strings, and errors as strings or nulls)
+   - Correct data types (scores as floats, captions as strings, and caught exceptions/errors as strings or nulls)
    - The `metadata` section with `model_name`, `method_type`, and optional `checkpoint`
    - Unique identifiers are automatically generated from `model_name`, `checkpoint`, and `split_name`
 4. **File naming conventions for auto-discovery**: